 The DBS Chief Investment Office brings you insights and analysis on what's driving global financial markets to help you make informed investment decisions

-We believe Sembcorp Industries could re-rate if it divests of Sembcorp Marine.
+The Singapore property developer will take the hotel firm private if it proceeds with its takeover bid.
 For more top stories on Singapore’s market, see Singapore Wired Daily.

 Here's a list of reports we released recently.